dwittenberg2008/epoxy-resin-wood/docs/index.md

 ### Sealing the wood

 # Preparing the Epoxy
+1. Make sure you are storing your epoxy in a temperature controlled environment, and definitely don't let it freeze
+2. "Add the glitter or mix ins 40 mins after pouring and you will get an even dispersion."

 ### How to properly mix
 1. If you are mixing < 1 gallon it's recommended to stir it slowly by hand in order to not introduce bubbles
+2. Temperature of epoxy before/during mix needs to be no less than 65°F

 \*NOTE: At one stage here do you put the epoxy in the pressure pot?